 If the model were saturated, the estimates would estimate the sample descriptive statistics perfectly.
 In the case of sex, a binary variable, this would mean that all women would have the same average LDL and all men would have the same average LDL.
 Because our model is not saturated, there are variations across different Ages.
 The slope, however, remains constant, and we can simply multiple the Age with the slope to see how the one unit change in Age would affect the LDL level.

-(g)
+(g) score 3

 RMSE is the sample standard deviation of the residuals.
 We use the RMSE instead of the SD from the sample to calculate our confidence intervals for the parameter estimates.
 RMSE measures the differences between values predicted by the model and values observed from the model.
 It borrows information to get within-group differences.

-(h)
+(h) score: 3

 The intercept is the Y-intercept (or estimated mean of the population) when all the other variables in the model have no influence on the parameter estimates.
 In other words, when all the variables are 0 or if the slopes are 0.
 In our model, the intercept is the estimated mean when Age = 0 or if the slope is 0.